 Mobile-Optimized Forms Are Key for Field Forces

 We at Alpha Software agree with all of what Joanna outlines in her blog article.
 But we also recognize that without mobile-optimized forms driven by real data, a field-service organization can't succeed.
 If all a form does is replicate what paper can do, you're losing all the benefits that tablets offer out in the field.
 And if a form on a mobile device is built for a desktop worker and not the unique needs of a standing working in the field, who has a smaller screen and often is only entering data with one hand, the app will also fail.
 As Alpha Software CTO Dan Bricklin explains: "Taking an image of a paper form and putting it on a tablet screen is not the answer."
 Instead, what's needed are new types of mobile-optimized forms: "These are applications that run on the tablet that can take advantage of a wide range of input types, that can have input means that are tailored to the needs of the particular data type and data values being entered, that can have layouts that are flexible, and that are customizable to the needs of the particular task."

 Learn how Alpha Anywhere can help you build sophisticated mobile-optimized forms.

-For more information about Bricklin's recommendations on how to build the best tablet-based forms, click here.
+More information about Bricklin's recommendations on how to build the best tablet-based forms.